 The boiler has a spreader-stoker design with a steam rating of 334,085 lb/hr at 1025 psig firing on wood fuel.
 The steam turbine/generator has a rated output of 39.6 Megawatts.
-Natural gas is used as a startup fuel.
+Natural gas is used as a startup fuel only.

 Particulate Matter (PM) emissions are limited to 15.7 pounds per hour (pph) and 0.03 pounds per million BTU heat input (lb/MMBtu).
 Stack testing is the method used to demonstrate compliance with these emission limits.
-Stack testing performed in 2017 indicated the PM emissions from the emission unit were 2.8 pph and 0.0054 lb/MMBtu.
+Stack testing performed in 2022 indicated the PM emissions from the emission unit were 0.6 pph and 0.001 lb/MMBtu.

 Opacity from the stack is limited to 10%.
 Compliance with this limit is through operation of a Continuous Opacity Monitoring System (COMS).
 Records of excess opacity or monitoring system downtime are compiled and reported quarterly.
 These reports were previously reviewed, documented, and demonstrated compliance.
-An instant reading taken on site during the inspection indicated opacity at 0.9%.
+An instant reading taken on site during the inspection indicated opacity at 1.4%

 Benzo-a-pyrene (BAP) emissions are limited to 0.0054 pph and 10 micrograms per cubic meter corrected to standard conditions.
 Stack testing is the method used to demonstrate compliance with these emission limits.
-Stack testing performed in 2017 indicated BAP emissions from the emission unit stack were 1.63E-6 pph and 0.0046 micrograms per cubic meter corrected to standard conditions.
+Stack testing performed in 2022 indicated BAP emissions from the emission unit stack were 0.0012 pph and 3.0 micrograms per cubic meter corrected to standard conditions.

 Nitrogen oxides (NOx) emissions are limited to 78.5 pph and 0.15 lb/MMBtu.
 Compliance with this limit is through operation of a Continuous Emissions Rate Monitoring System (CERMS).
 Records of excess emissions or monitoring system downtime are compiled and reported quarterly.
 These reports were previously reviewed, documented, and demonstrated compliance.
-An instant reading taken on site during the inspection indicated NOx emissions at at 65.5 pph.
+An instant reading taken on site during the inspection indicated NOx emissions at at 88.1 ppm.

 Carbon Monoxide (CO) emissions are limited to 209.2 pph and 0.40 lb/MMBtu.
 Compliance with this limit is through operation of a Continuous Emissions Rate Monitoring System (CERMS).
 Records of excess emissions or monitoring system downtime are compiled and reported quarterly.
 These reports were previously reviewed, documented, and demonstrated compliance.
-An instant reading taken on site during the inspection indicated CO emissions at 181 pph.
+An instant reading taken on site during the inspection indicated CO emissions at 54 ppm.

 Volatile Organic Compound (VOC) emissions are limited to 22.5 pph and 0.043 lb/MMBtu.
 Stack testing is the method used to demonstrate compliance with these emission limits.
-Stack testing performed in 2017 indicated VOC emissions from the emission unit stack were 0.5 pph and 0.00097 lb/MMBtu.
+Stack testing performed in 2022 indicated VOC emissions from the emission unit stack were 0.4 pph and 0.001 lb/MMBtu.

 Natural gas usage at startup of the unit is limited to 107,000 standard cubic feet per hour (scf/hr) and 464 million cubic feet per year.
 Compliance with these limitations is demonstrated through daily recording of natural gas usage.
-A review of records demonstrated the total natural gas usage in 2020 was 47,849 standard cubic feet.
+This fuel is only used at startup and records of the amount used during those times are being kept.
+A review of records demonstrated the total natural gas usage in 2022 was 1.4 million cubic feet per year.

 Additionally, no chemically treated wood is to be used for fuel.
-At the time of the inspection, only clean wood and wood waste was noted on site.
+This was confirmed by Mr. Putvin on site.
+Fuel used at the site is inspected, and, while very rare, if it is found to contain other than clean wood, that fuel is rejected for use.
+At the time of the inspection, only clean wood was noted on site.